aocanoni/Pandas-challenge/README.md

 - There are some outputs within the 'School Summary' section of my 'PyCitySchools.ipynb' file that are not needed for the assignment, but I provided just for clarity's sake when debugging my code and ensuring that all of the steps I made when coding resulted in the correct DataFrame.
 - I included comments throughout the code as well, not including the ones provided by 'starter_code' which gave me direction during the assignment.

+***The assignment provided me with code to use to calculate the mean for two different sections of my code, however both instances resulted in "FutureWarning" outputs.
+This should not count as an error, and does not affect my submission.

 ***All of the code within this challenge is either mine or provided by 'starter_code' when I first downloaded the assignment.
 I did make use of Instructor help for formatting my DataFrames by removing the 'starter_code' code and replacing it with .style.format which will be seen within the file (indicated by comments specifically within the School Summary DataFrame creation section).